Shadannamazi/ArtVision-AI/README.md

 * **CoreML and SqueezeNet**: The app's machine learning capabilities are powered by CoreML, Apple's machine learning framework.
 The SqueezeNet model is employed for image classification, enabling real-time identification and labeling of objects captured by the camera.

-* **DALLE API**: ArtVision AI collaborates with the DALLE API to generate AI-generated images.
+* **Open AI API:DALL-E**: ArtVision AI collaborates with the DALLE API to generate AI-generated images.
 Through API calls to the DALLE service, the app produces artistic images based on user-provided descriptions, including styles, backgrounds, and dimensions.

 * **MapKit**: The app integrates MapKit, Apple's mapping framework, to implement the map view feature.
 MapKit enables the app to showcase the user's location and establish art galleries based on geographic proximity.